hammadqaiser/Winning-Space-Race-with-Data-Science/README.md

 # Winning-Space-Race-with-Data-Science
 IBM Data Science Professional Certificate Capstone Project

 ## 📌 What is Capstone Project?
 A capstone project is a final multi-phase assignment typically required at the end of a program.
 It is the most comprehensive demonstration of everything you have learned throughout your program.
 It can take various forms, including research papers, presentations, or practical work.
 It serves as a bridge between academic theory and practical application, helping to develop essential skills such as problem-solving, critical thinking, and communication.
 The term “capstone” comes from architecture—it refers to the top stone placed on a building to complete it.

+## 🚀 Project Overview
+A data science case study to predict if SpaceX can successfully land the first stage of their Falcon 9 rocket, thereby revolutionizing space travel by reducing costs.
+This project covers the full data science lifecycle: data collection via REST API and web scraping, data wrangling, exploratory analysis, interactive visualization with Folium and Plotly Dash, and finally, building and comparing multiple machine learning classification models.

 ## 📊 Data Sources
 1.  **SpaceX API:** Collected launch data using a custom Python script.